Home | Groups | Special Needs | Activities/Events | Newsletter | Contact Us

 Senior Outreach

 The district is interested in helping to make A.A. available to alcoholic seniors who are unable to attend meetings without assistance.
-The Special Needs committee recently sent a letter to eleven assisted living facilities and four nursing homes offering guidance and support in helping alcoholic residents join or remain in the fellowship of other recovering alcoholics, regardless of their circumstances, to achieve and maintain sobriety.
-A follow-up letter has now been mailed, with a packet containing a back issue of The Grapevine; the pamphlets AA for the Older Alcoholic, How AA Members Cooperate with Professionals, and A Newcomer Asks; and a list of meetings in District 42.
+The Accessibilities committee has sent letters to assisted living facilities and nursing homes offering guidance and support in helping alcoholic residents join or remain in the fellowship of other recovering alcoholics, regardless of their circumstances, to achieve and maintain sobriety.
+A follow-up letter was then mailed, with a packet containing a back issue of The Grapevine; the pamphlets AA for the Older Alcoholic, How AA Members Cooperate with Professionals, and A Newcomer Asks; and a list of meetings in District 42.
 The committee also plans to contact the Maryland Department of Aging to discuss carrying the message to members of Senior Centers.

 Alcoholics Anonymous for Spanish Speakers